A look at the redesign process of horse racing organization Emerald Down's website.

 What was the main challenge in the project?

-This was the first time I've worked with a team on a live website.
+This was my first time working with a team on a live website.

 Looking back on the whole process, redesigning this website, and working on this case study reminded me that users are always the center of every design decision and the impact the smallest of things can have, such as changing an element's position.
 I learned about figuring out what works and what doesn't and implementing them; the best part is that it doesn't end.
 The learning process is continuous.